Strauman/handin-LaTeX/.github/CONTRIBUTING.md

 `git add FILENAME1.tex FILENAME2.tex`, where you replace `FILENAMEX.tex` with the files you have edited.

-Then do `git push origin mynewfeature` and create a pull request here :)
+Then do `git commit -m "What I did was..."` and then `git push origin mynewfeature` and finally create a pull request here :)

 ## File structure
 If you have ideas and the like, you should first add them to the issue tracker before you start writing the code.
 This is that you can be sure we want the code in the package before you write it.